metrico/qryn-docs/docs/home.md

 <br>

 ### Help this project stay strong! 💪
 **qryn** is used daily by thousands of developers and engineers.
 Long nights x years were spent keeping this project strong and independent with no funding or investors.
-If your company uses qryn or if you love our work please consider supporting the project by becoming a [Github Sponsor](https://github.com/sponsors/QXIP) or by considering our [commercially supported edition](https://qryn.cloud).
+If your company uses qryn or if you love our work please consider supporting the project by becoming a [Github Sponsor](https://github.com/sponsors/QXIP) or by considering our [commercial edition](https://qryn.cloud).